ayseakyol/calculator-refactor/README.md

 # Project of Calculator-Refactor

 ## Description
+You can see and use the live demo [right here](https://ayseakyol.github.io/calculator-refactor/).
 I prepared this project to better understand the seperation of concerns.
 In scripts file there are 3 different type of javascript file: listener.js, logic.js. and handler.js.

 ## Visual